million in revenue

 Filestream’s EDMS supports GDPR compliance and rapid business growth at Kingsley Healthcare

-- File Stream integrates with DocuSign to provide a digital signature and contract exchange solution for patients and staff
+- File Stream integrates with DocuSign to provide a digital signature and contract exchange solution for residents and staff

 - EDMS provides annual cost savings of £50,000 compared to paper-based processes